Duke of York's Theatre

 Adapted for the stage by David Greig and originally seen at the Bristol Old Vic in 2018, this production transfers to London's West End for a strictly limited season.

-Cast to be announced.
+The cast features Josh Williams as 'Joe', Fiona Hampton as 'Sarah', and Patrick McNamee as 'Richard' - who are all reprising their roles from the original staging.
+In the West End they are joined by Angus Yellowlees as 'Simon'.
 Directed by Tom Morris with movement by Sasha Milavic Davies, designs by Ti Green, lighting by Chris Davey, and sound by Jon Nicholls.

 When this production was originally seen at the Bristol Old Vic Theatre in September 2018, Ann Treneman in the Times highlighted that, "much to my amazement, that we knew the outcome made no difference at all.
 This is a masterful use of stagecraft as well as mind-play...
 Tom Morris directs with the impeccable timing of a thriller...
 I am not interested in mountain climbing, yet I was gripped... this is about loneliness, loyalty and the overpowering desire to survive.
 That's what makes it great theatre."
 Dominic Cavendish in the Daily Telegraph hailed how "Tom Morris's most accomplished project since War Horse takes you inside the agony and the ecstasy of Joe Simpson and his climbing partner Simon Yates's successful ascent and disastrous descent of the Siula Grande - but mainly the agony...
 Our imaginations are harnessed by sound effects and physicality that's both pretend-effortful and also gruelling."
 Quentin Letts in the Daily Mail commented that "it makes for an interesting artistic challenge, but is a tad unsatisfying...
 The real void here may be playwright David Greig's script."